Rising serum PSA following local therapy for prostate cancer: Definition, natural history, and risk stratification

 - Harvard Medical School

-Monitoring serum prostate specific antigen (PSA) after treatment of localized stage prostate cancer frequently leads to the identification of men with a PSA-only (biochemical) recurrence.
+Monitoring serum PSA after treatment of localized stage prostate cancer frequently leads to the identification of men with a PSA-only (biochemical) recurrence.
 Such recurrences generally are identified before there are signs or symptoms of either locoregional recurrence or distant metastases.

 - Ravery V. The significance of recurrent PSA after radical prostatectomy: benign versus malignant sources.
 Semin Urol Oncol 1999; 17:127.